 Mavizon Technologies describes its product Mavia as a “connected car solution”.
 Simply put, it is a device that plugs into a port in your car (standard on all models after 1996) and sends information to the web.
 Combine that with geo-location features and apps for iPhone and Android, and you have on-the-go diagnostics, mapping, and OnStar-like monitoring rolled into one system.
-This may sounds familar because Mavia was formerly called AutoBot and took home the CEA i-stage winnings this fall as we covered it here.
+This may sound familar because Mavia was formerly called AutoBot and took home the CEA i-stage winnings this fall.

 There are four main features of the system:

 Security: If you are in an accident and your airbags deploy, Mavia can automatically send text messages with your GPS location to 911 and family members.
 Or, what if your car gets stolen?
 With Mavia, you can use a computer or smartphone to track the vehicle’s location and notify police.

 Mapping, Monitoring, Directions & Connections: Get walking directions to your lost car, alerts when you teen’s car leaves a preset boundary, or a map view of friends’ locations based on their Mavia location or social media check-ins.